 It’s not like we don’t know where murder is common.

 The pattern is staggering.
 A number of U.S. cities have gun homicide rates in line with the most deadly nations in the world.
+(Map 2012) And this is only the people murdered using a gun!
+Knives, blunt objects, strangulation, etc. not included.

 If it were a country, New Orleans (with a rate 62.1 gun murders per 100,000 people) would rank second in the world in homicide rate.